How to Update WordPress Automatically and Manually: A Complete Guide

 Method 1: Updating via WP-Admin Dashboard

-This is the easiest and most straightforward way to manually update WordPress.
+This is the easiest and most straightforward way to update WordPress manually.
 Here’s how to do it:

-5. Verify the Update: After the update is complete, log out and log back into your dashboard to make sure everything is running smoothly.
+• Verify the Update: After the update is complete, log out and then log back in to your dashboard to ensure everything is running smoothly.
 You should see a message confirming that you’re running the latest version of WordPress.

 Pro Tip: Always ensure you’ve backed up your site before starting any updates.